xfsnow/xfsnow.github.io/en/20081230_javascript_compressor.md

 Category: __Frontend__

+Summary: This article introduces two JavaScript compressor and formatter programs.

 ---------

 I had previously found a program for compressing JavaScript code and had been using it consistently, feeling that the effect was quite good.